impulsado/wannaNotes/Projects/cybsersecAnalyst/VPN/OpenVPN/OpenVPN Notes.md

 AES is today's standard.
 It's the fastest and more secure cipher available today.

 AES-256 is 40% slower than AES-128, and there isn't any real reason to use a 256 bits key over a 128 bits key with AES.
 Moreover, AES-256 is more vulnerable to [Timing attacks](https://en.wikipedia.org/wiki/Timing_attack).

+AES-GCM is an [AEAD cipher](https://en.wikipedia.org/wiki/Authenticated_encryption) which means it simultaneously provides confidentiality, integrity, and authenticity assurances on the data.

+### Diffie-Hellman key exchange
+OpenVPN uses a 2048 bits DH key by default.